tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 inconsistencies between systems that advertise ECH keys and servers, at the cost of extra round-trips due to a retry.
 Two specific scenarios are detailed below.

-### Misconfiguration and Deployment Concerns {#misconfiguration}
+### Misconfiguration and Deployment Concerns {#misconfiguration-deployment}

-It is possible for ECH advertisements and servers to become inconsistent.
-This may occur, for instance, from DNS misconfiguration, caching issues, or an incomplete rollout in a multi-server deployment.
-This may also occur if a server loses its ECH keys, or if a deployment of ECH must be rolled back on the server.

-The retry mechanism repairs inconsistencies, provided the server is authoritative for the public name.
-If server and advertised keys mismatch, the server will reject ECH and respond with "retry_configs".
-If the server does not understand the "encrypted_client_hello" extension at all, it will ignore it as required by
-{{Section 4.1.2 of RFC8446}}.
-Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{rejected-ech}}.
+The retry mechanism described in {{rejected-ech}} allows the server to recover from situations where it is not able to decrypt the ECH field, for instance if the client has a stale ECHConfig or the server has lost the keys.
+The security of this mechanism is rooted in the server having a certificate for the public name in the ECHConfig.

-Unless ECH is disabled as a result of successfully establishing a connection to the public name, the client MUST NOT fall back to using unencrypted ClientHellos, as this allows a network attacker to disclose the contents of this ClientHello, including the SNI.
-It MAY attempt to use another server from the DNS results, if one is provided.
+Unless ECH is disabled as a result of successfully establishing a connection to the public name, the client MUST NOT fall back to using unencrypted ClientHellos.
+This means that there are situations where the client may not be able to connect to the server at all, such as:

+- If there is a transport-level failure
+- If TLS handshake does not complete successfully
+- If TLS handshake completes using the ClientHelloOuter but with a certificate which is not valid for the public name.

+Falling back to unencrypted ClientHellos in any of these cases would allow a network attacker to disclose the contents of this ClientHello, including the SNI.
+This restriction may mean that certain kinds of network misbehavior or misconfiguration (see {{middleboxes}} may make it impossible to complete an ECH connection where an ordinary TLS 1.3 connection would work.

+Clients MAY attempt to use another server or ECHConfig value from the DNS results, if one is provided.

 ### Middleboxes